-Asked whether fourth place remained the brief for the campaign, as it was with his predecessor, Sherwood replied: "Yes, anything other than that is going to be a disappointment.
+Asked whether fourth place remained the brief for the campaign, as it was with his predecessor, Sherwood replied: "Yes, the club need to finish in fourth place.
+Anything other than that is going to be a disappointment.

 Tottenham have not featured in Europe's premier club competition since the 2010-11 season, when they reached the quarter-finals under Harry Redknapp.